Superman The Ride

-Superman The Ride (formerly known as Bizarro and Superman – Ride of Steel) is a steel roller coaster at Six Flags New England in Agawam, Massachusetts.
-Built by Liechtensteiner manufacturer Intamin, the hypercoaster opened to the public as Superman – Ride of Steel in 2000.
+Superman The Ride (formerly Bizarro and Superman – Ride of Steel) is a steel roller coaster at Six Flags New England in Agawam, Massachusetts, United States.
+Built by Swiss manufacturer Intamin, the hypercoaster opened to the public as Superman – Ride of Steel in 2000.
 It features a 208 ft lift hill, a 221 ft drop, and a maximum speed of 77 mph.
 In 2009, the park changed the name to Bizarro, named after a DC Comics character portrayed as the antithesis of Superman.
 In accordance with the theme change, the coaster's track and supports were repainted with a purple and dark blue color scheme, and other special effects were added.
 In 2016, the Six Flags reverted to the original theme, but instead of restoring the name, it was changed to Superman The Ride.
-A virtual reality feature was added the same year, which created an optional 3D experience for passengers, but was removed prior to the 2017 season.
+A virtual reality feature was added the same year, creating an optional 3D experience for passengers, but it was removed prior to the 2017 season.

 Superman The Ride has been well received, consistently holding a high ranking among steel roller coasters in the annual Golden Ticket Awards published by Amusement Today.
 The ride has topped the list five times since its debut.
-It has also weathered criticism from two serious accidents that occurred early in its tenure with one resulting in a passenger's death.
-Several safety modifications were made in their wake.
+It has also weathered criticism from two serious accidents – one resulting in a passenger's death – that occurred early in its tenure and resulted in several safety modifications.